TMDStudios/crypto_ledger/README.md

 You can see the website here: http://crypto-ledger.herokuapp.com/

-You can also read more about the project on Publish0x: https://www.publish0x.com/open-source-projects?a=oQeZVWD6ep&tid=GitHub
+You can also read more about the project on Publish0x: [Crypto Ledger](https://www.publish0x.com/open-source-projects/crypto-ledger-an-open-source-website-to-track-your-crypto-as-xykxeqd?a=oQeZVWD6ep&tid=GitHub 'Crypto Ledger')

+#Key Features

+- Track crypto currency trades with 'smart purchase prices'
+- Access full transaction history for each coin
+- View Live price data
+- Quick overview of daily, weekly, and monthly price volatility
+- Custom ticker prices
+- Full API access

+#Related

+[Crypto Ledger Spring](https://github.com/TMDStudios/crypto_ledger_spring 'Crypto Ledger Spring') - Spring Boot version of Crypto Ledger

+#You may also like...

+[Mock Trader](https://github.com/TMDStudios/MockTrader 'Mock Trader') - Open-source Bitcoin trading game